KhymNad/resume-matcher-api/README.md

 # 📄 ResumeMatcherAPI

 **ResumeMatcherAPI** is a full-stack AI-driven resume processing and job matching backend built using **ASP.NET Core** and **Python**.
-It extracts and parses resume text using a Python script, identifies key entities (skills, experience, education) via Hugging Face NER, matches skills against a Supabase-stored database, and fetches real-time job postings using the Adzuna API.
+It extracts and parses resume text using a Python script, identifies key entities (skills, experience, education) via Hugging Face NER, and fetches real-time job postings using the Adzuna API.

 ---